eclipse-sumo/sumo/docs/web/docs/Specification/Persons.md

-- the 'line' attribute of the vehicle or the 'id' of the vehicle is given in the list defined by the 'lines' attribute of the ride OR the lines attribute contains 'ANY' and the vehicle stops at the destination 'busStop' of the ride.
+- the 'line' attribute of the vehicle or the 'id' of the vehicle is given in the list defined by the 'lines' attribute of the ride OR the lines attribute contains 'ANY' and the vehicle stops at the destination 'busStop' of the ride (or at the destination edge if no destination busStop is defined).
-- the vehicle has a triggered stop and the person is position within the range of  of the stop.
+- the vehicle has a triggered stop and the person is position within the range of `startpos,endPos` of the stop.
 - the vehicle has a timed stop and the person is waiting within 10m of the vehicle position

-The position of the person is either it's  or the arrival position of the preceding plan element
+The position of the person is either it's `departPos` or the arrival position of the preceding plan element

 A given bus stop may serve as a replacement for a destination edge and